 Already have the gear to livestream?
 Skip ahead to how to livestream your wedding.

-Why livestream your wedding?
+Why livestream your wedding Ceremony?

 - Ensure everyone can attend: Livestreaming lets people join you regardless of distance, sickness, travel expenses, and seating capacity.
 This is a great reason to stream your wedding even in non-COVID times.
 My 93-year-old grandmother was too sick on the day of my wedding to attend the ceremony.
 I wish I’d livestreamed the event so she could be there.